Bridges of Madison County: Best Selling Book and Award Winning Movie

 Memorable Moments in the Movie Bridges of Madison County

 Do you think Francesca made the right decision to stay with her husband and children?

 Tourism has become a major industry in Madison County, Iowa since it gained fame through the book and movie.
 Tours are available for many of the movie landmarks.
 Unfortunately, the farmhouse used to film Francesca's home suffered a fire due to arson and has been closed to tours.

 Roseman bridge is one of six remaining covered bridges of the original nineteen in Madison county.
 It was built in 1883 and is rumored to be haunted.
 Tourists enjoy being photographed by the bridge, just like Meryl Streep and Clint Eastwood.

 The bridges aren't the only claim to fame for Madison county.
-The town of Winterset was the birthplace of the late John Wayne, a popular American actor.
+The town of Winterset, located in the county, was the birthplace of the late John Wayne, a popular American actor.
 More information is available at the birthplace website.

 Robert Waller Resembles Robert Kincaid